jstetich/LCWMD_Monitoring_sum/Data/DATA_NOTES.md

     thresholds based on research on thermal tolerance of brook trout in streams.
-    A study from Michigan and Wisconsin, showed that trout are found in streams with daily mean water temperatures as high as 25.3°C, but only if the period of exceedence of that daily average temperature is short -- only one day.
+    A study from Michigan and Wisconsin, showed that trout are found in streams with daily mean water temperatures as high as 25.3°C, but only if the period of exceedance of that daily average temperature is short -- only one day.
     Similarly, the one day daily maximum temperature above which trout were not found was 27.6°C.